Skip to main content

 Exports

-• get_interactions_csv: Start a CSV export for a filtered set of interactions.
+• get_interactions_csv: Start an async CSV export for a filtered set of interactions.
 By default the export will include timestamp, input and output.
 You can ask your assistant to include additional fields such as user, topic, sentiment or cost.

-The tools for CSV export works best from assistants that can handle file downloads, such as Cursor or Claude Code.
+The tools for CSV export work best from assistants that can handle file downloads, such as Cursor or Claude Code.

 Example questions